-- The Government recently announced an extension of the Self-Employment Income Support Scheme from 40% to 80% of trading profits for November 2020, which increased the overall level of the grant to 55% of trading profits. - This latest announcement sees the grant increase to 80% of trading profits covering November 2020 to January 2021. - It is calculated based on 80% of 3 months' average trading profits, paid out in a single instalment and capped at £7,500. - HMRC will pay this grant sooner than planned with the window opening on 30 November 2020. - There will also be a fourth SEISS grant covering February 2021 to April 2021.
+- The Government announced an extension of the Self-Employment Income Support Scheme from 40% to 80% of trading profits for November 2020, which increased the overall level of the grant to 55% of trading profits. - This was subsequently increased to 80% of trading profits covering November 2020 to January 2021. - It is calculated based on 80% of 3 months' average trading profits, paid out in a single instalment and capped at £7,500. - Claims for this grant can now be made. - There will also be a fourth SEISS grant covering February 2021 to April 2021.
 The actual details to be confirmed later.